vestigegroup/laravel-angularjs-adminlte/readme.md

-# Laravel 5.2 and AngularJS
+# Laravel 5.2 and AngularJS with AdminLTE

-Clean installation of Laravel with AngularJS and some useful components ready to be installed with dependency managers
+Clean installation of Laravel with AngularJS and AdminLTE theme applied, and some useful components ready to be installed with dependency managers

+See the theme's Github repository for more details: https://github.com/almasaeed2010/adminlte

 ```
-git clone git@bitbucket.org:LeandroHermes/laravel_angularjs.git
+git clone git@bitbucket.org:LeandroHermes/laravel-angularjs-adminlte.git
 ```

 Direcionar prompt para dentro da pasta: